ex4722/ctf-writeups/battelle/holy_grail/README.md

 DT_JMPREL 23
 `

-Originally I wanted create a fake strtab that would just point to execve.
+Originally I wanted to create a fake strtab that would just point to execve.
 Hence I could just call the plt stub for read or something and it would resolve to execve or system.
 It would involve reading in the fake link_map and calling the dl_resolve stub later.

-Could not found my POC from this but I never got this method working.
-In `_dl_resolve` their are two main codepaths, the top ones the normal one that we usally call.
-However this top path needs more values from link map as theirs obviously more code.
-The issue is that link_map is huge and requires too many values that would require leaking to fake or well calculated fkae values.
+Could not find my POC from this but I never got this method working.
+In `_dl_resolve` there are two main code paths, the top ones the normal one that we usually call.
+However, this top path needs more values from the link map as theirs obviously more code.
+The issue is that link_map is huge and requires too many values that would require leaking to fake or well-calculated fake values.
 The whole point of using this was to avoid constructing jmptab and symtab but now those seem easier.
-I manged to figure out a handful of the values by setting memory breakpoints and then rewinding to program to see where they were set.
-Evenatually this got tiring and I decided to move onto exploit attempt 3.
+I managed to figure out a handful of the values by setting memory breakpoints and then rewinding the program to see where they were set.
+Eventually, this got tiring and I decided to move on to exploit attempt 3.

 ```c
   if (__builtin_expect (ELFW(ST_VISIBILITY) (sym->st_other), 0) == 0)